bitrise-io/devcenter/docs/android/android-tips-and-tricks.md

 ## How to install an additional Android SDK package

+__The preferred way to do this is to use the `Install missing Android tools` step.
+Please only use a Script solution if you really have to, as you'll have to update the Script if the Android tools change (which did happen).__

-All you have to do is to add a `Script` step to your workflow, and use `android update sdk` to install the additional SDKs or packages you want to.
+All you have to do is to add a `Script` step to your workflow, and use the Android `sdkmanager` tool to install the additional packages you want to.

 As an example, to install the Android SDK v18 and the related `build-tools` v18.0.1, you can add a `Script` step (can be the very first step in the Workflow)